Zeus-Moose/Zeus-Moose.github.io/content/about.md

 description: I make websites, web-apps, and am passionate about bringing web technologies into the real world.
 ---

-I make websites, web-apps, and am passionate about bringing web technologies into the real world.
+I tell stories, make websites, and am passionate about bringing web technologies into the real world.

 ## Creativity

-I have a passion for creativity, beyond creative problem solving.
-I love using technology in creative and engaging ways.
-I'm passionate about story telling, [designing escape rooms](/portfolio/20000-leagues), and writing.
-And I think it is best when these can be combined together to create powerful immersive experience both online and in the real world.
+I'm passionate about writing, story telling, and using technology in creative and engaging ways.
+I relish combining these skills to create powerful immersive experiences both online and in the real world.
+My current favorites are [treasure hunts](/portfolio/trove) and [escape rooms](/portfolio/20000-leagues)

-And if you like formal qualification, I have a degree in Digital Screen Arts from The University College of the Creative Arts.
+And if you are interested in formal qualification, I have a degree in Digital Screen Arts from The University College of the Creative Arts.

 ## Technical